pohara60/cross_number/README.md

 The Clues, Entries and Variables columns refer to whether and how these entities are processed:
 - Entries may be Manual, Variable or Expression solvers, as defined above
-- Clues refers to Clues separate to Entries, in which case Entries are mapped to Clues, or updated by CLues
+- Clues refers to Clues separate to Entries, in which case Entries are mapped to Clues, or updated by CLues, or referenced by CLues
 - Variables, if present, may simply be limited or may have Expression solvers

 | Puzzle | Type | Notes | Clues | Entries | Variables |